HOLLAND HAVEN PRIMARY SCHOOL

 • Friends of Holland Haven (PTA)

-• Link school in Ghana
+• Global Link with Kumasi, Ghana

 • School Clubs